Maple French Toast Overnight Oats

 - In many ways, no-cook overnight oats are healthier than cooked oatmeal.

-- A great source of important vitamins, minerals, and fiber.
+- A great source of essential vitamins, minerals, and fiber.

-Oats are a gluten-free whole grain, rich in dietary fiber, high in antioxidants, and beneficial plant compounds called polyphenols.
+Oats are gluten-free whole grains, rich in dietary fiber, high in antioxidants, and beneficial plant compounds called polyphenols.

 For this delicious overnight oat recipe, you need the following ingredients: